andrewheberle/pam-ussh/README.md

   If set, certificates do not have to be valid for a principal matching the local user in addition to one of the principals listed in `authorized_principals` or `authorized_principals_file`.

-Example configuration:
+## Example configuration

 1. The following looks for a certificate on `$SSH_AUTH_SOCK` that has been signed by `/etc/ssh/ca.pub`.
 The certificate must be valid for at least one principal that's listed in `/etc/ssh/sudo_principals`.
    ```
    auth [success=done default=ignore] /lib/security/pam_ussh.so ca_file=/etc/ssh/ca.pub authorized_principals_file=/etc/ssh/sudo_principals no_require_user_principal
    ```

-1. The following looks for a certificate on `$SSH_AUTH_SOCK` that has been signed by `/etc/ssh/ca.pub`.
+2. The following looks for a certificate on `$SSH_AUTH_SOCK` that has been signed by `/etc/ssh/ca.pub`.
 The certificate must be valid for at least one principal that's listed in `/etc/ssh/sudo_principals`.
 The certificate must also be valid for a principal matching the username of the target user.

    ```
    auth [success=done default=ignore] /lib/security/pam_ussh.so ca_file=/etc/ssh/ca.pub authorized_principals_file=/etc/ssh/sudo_principals
    ```

-FAQ:
+## FAQ

 * Are you associated with Uber?
   - No, I have no association with Uber